n0yy/anomaly-detect-sig5/README.md

 ## Overview

-This project focuses on implementing an anomaly detection system for the SIG 5 Machine using the Isolation Forest algorithm.
-The goal is to identify abnormal patterns and detect potential failures before they impact production.
+This project focuses on developing an anomaly detection system for the SIG 5 Machine using the Isolation Forest algorithm.
+The primary objective is to identify abnormal patterns that may indicate potential product leakage.

 ## Dataset